Italy, Switzerland & Austria (August 2017) – Venice, Swiss Mountain Railways & Mauthausen Memorial

 On face value, Venice looks like a nightmare to navigate but if you have some form of maps on your phone then it’s easy enough, especially if you have a route planner; which knows where the bridges over the waterways are.
 Unfortunately for us the location of the Ambassador Tre Rose was wrong on ME Maps but thankfully not too wrong.
 Having search the address instead of the hotel, we were only a couple of minutes’ walk from it and were checking in at the Albergo San Marco Hotel, just around the corner, after one of the hotel staff came to collect us after we’d pressed the buzzer to gain access.
 Check-in was simple enough and we were soon dropping our bags back at the Ambassador Tre Rose.
 The room wasn’t very big at all but sufficed for what we needed.
 Thankfully the AC had already been turned on for us as it was very stuffy outside after the storm.
 While it wasn’t a big room, it was clean and the bathroom had all the toiletries we needed.
 The only thing missing was a kettle!
 Breakfast was served at the Albergo San Marco Hotel but wasn’t included in our room rate and we didn’t bother with it on either morning.

 As we’d not had anything to eat for a while, we ended up around the corner in the Venice Hard Rock Café.
 While Hard Rock Café’s aren’t cheap, they do serve good food and our waiter made the experience a worthwhile trip that night.
-We even came away with souvenir glasses, which if your planning on having a beer and getting one anyway are almost given away in the beer/glass deal; and are less than half the price they would be if you bought one separately.
+We even came away with souvenir glasses, which if you’re planning on having a beer and getting one anyway are almost given away in the beer/glass deal; and are less than half the price they would be if you bought one separately.
 The only downfall of this was that we had to carry them around with us for the next 10 days, but they made it back home unscathed, probably as they were in decent protective boxes.

 When we walked back from the Hard Rock Café towards the Ambassador Tre Rose, our walk was halted in Piazza San Marco when the entrance to the alleyway we needed to access was 3 inches deep in water.
 Parts of the Piazza were also under water, a combination of high tide and storm surge after the earlier storm were the reason.
-At times during bad weather the whole Piazza is flooded ankle deep but thankfully this wasn’t one of those occasions; but we did have to walk the long was around to get back to the Ambassador Tre Rose though.
+At times during bad weather the whole Piazza is flooded ankle deep but thankfully this wasn’t one of those occasions; but we did have to walk the long way around to get back to the Ambassador Tre Rose though.
 While some folk in the Piazza were paddling in the water, we couldn’t be arsed with getting our feet wet and then walking barefoot back to the hotel on the direct pathways.
 It had been a long day for both of us and I had some sleep to catch up on after the weekend at the Spa Valley; we had no intention of getting up early the following morning and didn’t even bother setting an alarm.

 Photos from Sunday 6th August 2017